weaversa/cryptol-course/labs/Transposition/TranspositionAnswers.md

 baffled all but the lead instructor for the course.
-Readers are invited to similarly struggle at this point, but hints showing a couple ways to solve this problem are provided below for those who instead wish to endure a diatribe on potential strategies to solve this problem.
+Readers are invited to similarly struggle at this point, but hints showing a couple ways to solve this problem are provided below for those who instead wish to endure a diatribe on different strategies to solve this problem.
 Even we're not that mean!

 ## Index swapping